Startup Statements of Intent A Formal Means of Defining and Committing to the Purpose of the New Venture

 There are many places on the internet where you can find advice or guides on writing statements of mission or vision.
 The best I have come across is from the consultants Bain & Co.
 Even better is the Step-by-Step Exercise for Creating a Mission Statement designed by the Nonprofit Hub.
 It’s not designed for business, but it will be very instructive for people in the for-profit world.
 However, they don’t get around the issue of such statements being about ‘motherhood and apple pie’, because one organization cannot command all the consequences of their actions, however good its planning may be.
 Have a look at the Venture Founders Insight called Vision Statement, as a cautionary tale.

 The wishful thinking of many corporate vision statements ignore one essential fact.
 Organizations do not command outcomes of their actions.
 So, to say, ‘we do this’ or ‘we are that’ may be aspirational, but that is all.
 There are many outside factors and people that are beyond control of the organization.
+A startup statement of intent can take care of this lack.

 Crafting Startup Statements of Intent

-Startup Statements of Intent are quite different, since they acknowledge the deep responsibility to be awake to ‘the other’.
+Startup statements of intent are quite different, since they acknowledge the deep responsibility to be awake to ‘the other’.
 Being mindful of those beyond our control requires self-awareness such that we can be continuously aware of possible consequences of our actions—as individuals and organizations.

 Crafting startup statements of intent cannot be taken lightly, and are unlikely to be valued if left to one individual.
 Clearly founders must take the lead role, but expect to involve many others in the process.
 There is no set of rules, but there a dozen key questions that need to be addressed.
 The answers may require research.
 The answers should be as precise as possible.
 Candidness, honesty and humility are required.

 The steps that follow may take a while.
 Do not expect the process to be neat, brief or easy.
-You may decide not only to involve people within the startup, but also key figures from outside… even some who you suspect may be suspicious of or even potentially hostile to your intentions.
+You may decide not only to involve people within the startup, but also key figures from outside… even some who you suspect may be suspicious of or even potentially hostile to your intentions

 This first step establishes the information that we will need to work on.
 In a group, answer these 12 questions.
 Brainstorming may be a useful way of accomplishing this step.
 Though the answers will not produce the statement, they will provide the basis upon which you can start to write one.